deivuh/deivuh.github.io/source/_posts/2013-12-15-bypassing-a-nat-slash-firewall-by-reverse-ssh-tunneling.markdown

 The solution would be as shown below.

-{% img right /images/posts/ssh-reverse-tunneling/reverse-ssh.png  'Reverse SSH Tunnel' 'An incoming connection is made by forwarding it to the established outcoming connection '%}
+{% img center /images/posts/ssh-reverse-tunneling/reverse-ssh.png  'Reverse SSH Tunnel' 'An incoming connection is made by forwarding it to the established outcoming connection '%}

 First, the destination has to create an SSH connection to the source